stocktwits/slate/source/includes/_errors.md

 # Response & Error Codes

 The StockTwits API attempts to return appropriate HTTP status codes for every request.
-The following table describes the codes which may appear when working with the API:
+The following table describes the codes, which may appear when working with the API:

 Code | Meaning
 ---------- | -------